steve3535/lnx-bootcamp-1/markdown.md

 5. Great for documentation & collaboration
 6. Less is more
 7. You can do it vi 😀
+8. You can learn it in 5 minutes
+9. README.md

 ## The creators
 **Aaron Swartz**: